MattHead004/Documentation/README.md

 Intel Iris Graphics 6100 1536 MB
 ```

-## How To Find Your System Specs With Terminal Commands
+## How To Find Your System Specs With Terminal Commands:

 **OS**